Red Star OS: Version 2.0

 The development of version 2.0 began in March 2008, and was completed on 3 June 2009.
-Like its predecessor, its appearance resembles Windows XP, and was priced at 2000 North Korean won (approx. US$15).
+Like its predecessor, its appearance resembles Windows XP, still based on KDE 3, however opting for the default theme instead of customized looks for the shell.

+It was priced at 2000 North Korean won (approx. US$15).

 The "Naenara" web browser is also included in this version.
 The browser was released on 6 August 2009, as part of the operating system, and was priced at 4000 North Korean won (approx. US$28).

 The operating system uses a special keyboard layout that differs greatly from the South Korean standard layout.